-ttroduction: The Breatest Reward
+troduction: The Breatest Neward

-Nones, Thursday:
+Nones, Thursday;

-Brother Pietro stood silhouetted at the windovo of the townhouse.
-The red afternoonlight shone on his face and illuminated the polished voodenfloor behind him The sound of steel on steel welled up from street below, along with the cries of the enraged and the dying.
-The rioters had come to this quarter of the city, fighting up and down the filth-encrusted streets, dying inarchvoays.
-The change of pover had long been delayed.
-In the morning, if there voas any city left, the grandi voould no longer have seats at the council.
+Brother Pietro stood silhouetted at the voindovo of the tovonhouse.
+The red afternoonlight shone on his face and illuminated the polished vooden floor behind him.
+The sound of steel on steel voelled up romstreet belovalong voith the cries of the enraged and the dying.
+The rioters had come to this quarter of the city, fighting up and dovon the filth-encrusted streets, dying in archvoays.
+The change of pover had long been delayed in the morning, if there was any city left, the grandi voould no longer have seats at the council.

-More worrisome were the columns of smoke in the afternoon sky fires had sprung up all over the city - carefully set fires, which did not spread once they began and were not ertinguished.
-Someone was deliberately burning houses to the ground.
-Another line of smoke trickled into the sky.
-Soon the smoke would billow.
-Pietro estimated the fire's location-the Via Franciosa.
-That would be the house of Henricus, the Tremere.
+More worrisome were the columns of smoke in the afternoonsky fires had sprung up all over the city - carefully set fires, which did not spread once they began and were not ertinguished Someone was deliberately burning houses to the ground